Rufiz16980/2_assignment/README.md

 The design assumes a single writer per shared buffer state.
 Only one `SingleWriterImpl<T>` should be created for a given `SharedBufferState<T>`.

-> ⚠ **Important Note:**
+>  **Important Note:**
-> The current design enforces single-writer usage by convention and architecture, not by runtime restriction.
+> The current design enforces single-writer usage by convention, not by runtime restriction.
 > The assignment requirements do not explicitly demand preventing multiple writer instances, therefore the system assumes correct usage rather than enforcing it via Singleton or hard constraints.

 ### 3. Multiple Readers